nafargi/nafargi/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nafargi-dg&label=Profile%20views&color=0e75b6&style=flat" alt="nafargi-dg" /> </p>

-🚀 Frontend Developer | 🎨 Graphics Designer | 🖌️ UI/UX Designer
+🚀 ALX Frontend Developer | 🎨 Graphics Designer | 🖌️ UI/UX Designer
 👨‍💻 Passionate about crafting elegant solutions to complex problems and bringing creative ideas to life through technology.
 💼 Currently, I'm diving deep into web development, mastering both front-end and back-end technologies to build robust and scalable applications.
 🎨 As a graphics designer, I love experimenting with colors, typography, and layouts to create visually stunning designs that captivate and inspire.
 🖌️ With a keen eye for user experience, I specialize in creating intuitive and user-friendly interfaces that enhance the overall digital experience.
 🎵 When I'm not coding, you'll find me lost in the world of music, composing melodies, and exploring new sounds.
 📝 I'm also passionate about sharing knowledge and experiences, so expect to find tutorials, articles, and insights on my journey as a developer and creator.

 🔗 Let's connect and collaborate on exciting projects!
 Reach out to me via nafargidamena@gmail.com.